localgovdrupal/docs/docs/src/devs/features/alert-banner-technical.md

 By default, all live Alert banners are shown together in a single block named Alert banner, which you can place in any theme region at **Administration > Structure > Block layout**.

-If the block contains multiple banners, they are ordered first by modification date, then by weight.
+If the block contains multiple banners, they are ordered first by weight, then by modification date.

 See the Advanced Configuration section for what to do when you need more advanced grouping / sorting options for displaying multiple banners.